julyfun/how-to/hardwares/arduino/macos-link-and-upload-code.md

 * In arduino IDE there is a default piece of code.
 In your menu bar, choose Tools -> Board -> Arduino AVR Boards -> Arduino Uno.
 And Tools -> Port -> `/dev/cu.usbserial-140`.
 * Press the right arrow button in arduino IDE, this compiles and uploads the code.

+## VSCode

+You can use VSCode Arduino extension instead of Arduino IDE.
+Everything is easy.